-The Polaris Short List of albums will be announced July 15.
-For each of the 10 shortlisted albums a visual artist will be assigned to produce artwork for one 18 x 24 inch poster.
+The Polaris Short List of albums will be announced on July 14.
+For each of the 10 short-listed albums, a visual artist will be assigned to produce artwork for one 18 x 24 inch poster.
 For reference, the long list of albums can reviewed here.

 To be considered as a poster artist, please send a web link or a PDF with samples of existing artwork.
 Artists with experience in illustrating concert posters or screen prints will receive higher consideration.
 10 artists will be selected by Polaris and poster creative directors The Office of Gilbert Li.

 We ask that you do not submit poster concepts or sketches at this time.

 Deadline for application is 12 pm ET, Thursday, June 30, 2022.

 If selected to be a poster artist, the deadline for final artwork will be 12 pm ET, Thursday, August 18, 2022.

 If you are selected you will be notified Monday, July 18, 2022.
 At that time, further information on artwork requirements, production specifications and the formal agreement will be provided.
 Only those selected will be notified.

 The finished artwork will be screen printed in a limited edition of 44.
 One framed copy will be presented to each 2022 Short List nominee.
 They will also receive 4 additional unframed copies.
 The remainder will be given to partners and sponsors, charity and some will be sold.
 You will receive 10 prints.

 We will also print postcard-sized copies of your artwork to be given out freely.
 We will credit you as the artist and include your website information.

 A (1) poster design may also be selected for a mural in downtown Toronto, courtesy of the Downtown Yonge BIA.
 If this happens the poster artists will be offered additional compensation.